-- The OpenGIS Consortium (OGC), a commercial body representing the manufacturers of GIS hardware and software, and the providers of geographic data.
-As its name suggests, the OGC is working towards the adoption of open standards, allowing the flow of data between different GI systems; - The International Cost Engineering Council (ICEC) which created an International Standards Working Group in 2000 'to promote and manage the development and promulgation of world-wide best practices and/or standards in cost management as represented by the fields [of] cost engineering, quantity surveying and project management'; - The International Hydrographic Organisation (IHO) and International Hydrographic Bureau (IHB) which create international standards covering hydrography; and - The International Association of Geodesy (IAG) and the International Cartographic Association (ICA), which have both in recent years increased their focus on standardisation activities and adjusted their structures accordingly, and the International Society for Photogrammetry and Remote Sensing (ISPRS).
+- The OpenGIS Consortium (OGC), a commercial body representing the manufacturers of GIS hardware and software and the providers of geographic data.
+As its name suggests, the OGC is working towards the adoption of open standards, allowing the flow of data between different GI systems.
+In doing so, OGC works closely with other official standardisation bodies; - The International Cost Engineering Council (ICEC) which created an International Standards Working Group in 2000 'to promote and manage the development and promulgation of world-wide best practices and/or standards in cost management as represented by the fields [of] cost engineering, quantity surveying and project management'; and - The International Association of Geodesy (IAG) and the International Cartographic Association (ICA), which have both in recent years increased their focus on standardisation activities and adjusted their structures accordingly, and the International Society for Photogrammetry and Remote Sensing (ISPRS).